-In the framework of an artist residency entitled RE:SEARCHING IT SECURITY, we wanted to give our scientists the opportunity to explore how the two disciplines can enrich each other.
+In the framework of the art-science residency entitled RE:SEARCHING IT SECURITY, we wanted to give our scientists the opportunity to explore how the two disciplines can enrich each other.
 By engaging with art, they were to gain a new perspective on their work, question the familiar and the routine, and gain creative impulses for their work.
 At the same time, a work of art was to be created that would give the public an equally new and unusual view of IT security and make them think.

 Berlin-based media artist Marco Barotti was selected for the artistic collaboration with his concept APES.
 Beforehand, artists from all over the world had submitted their project ideas as part of an open call to become our Artist in Residence.